ericbalawejder/ericbalawejder.github.io/_posts/2022-01-12-java-reminders.markdown

 ```
 [2, 3]
 ```
-Collections use boxed types but it's not common to use a boxed type unless you are expecting a `null` or `Optional` check.
+Collections only use boxed (object) types but it's not common to use a boxed type otherwise unless you are expecting a `null` or `Optional` check.
 Just a reminder...
 ```java
 final int a = 1000;
 final int b = 1000;